 Hiking and horesback trails on the western edge of Smoky Valley Ranch are open year round.
 Prairie vistas and chalk bluffs greet hikers as they wind their way around the two trail loops.
 The first loop is one-mile hike, the second loop is five mile hike.
 Please see below for directions to ranch and trail map and instructions.
 Because of the rough terrain, boots are recommended.
 Any items brought in like water bottles or food wrappers must be taken out.

 What to See: Animals

 There is no fee to hike the trail loops.
-We ask that you respect the rules of the trails by not bringing pets, bicycles, or other vehicles.
+We ask that you respect the rules of the trails and not bring bicycles or other vehicles.
 There is no camping at the ranch.
 Also, please do not remove any keepsakes from the trails.
 If you discover artifacts or fossils, please leave them and notify us at firstname.lastname@example.org or (785) 233-4400.

 Smoky Valley Ranch is located in southern Logan County, Kansas.
 The hiking and horse trails are located on the west side of the ranch, along County Road 350, between Plains Road and Indian Road.